 - Working capital can be included in the loan amount

-- No prepayment penalties on most loans
+- No prepayment penalties are assessed on most loans

 Benefits of Seller Financing